Table of Contents

 Install Android Studio on Ubuntu

-Android Studio is official IDE for android apps development.
+Android Studio is the official IDE for android apps development.
 In this tutorial, you are going to learn how to install Android Studio on Ubuntu.

 Before you start to install Android Studio on Ubuntu 18.04.
 You must have the non-root user account on your Desktop with sudo privileges.
-In this tutorial you are going to learn how to install Android Studio on Ubuntu.
+In this tutorial, you are going to learn how to install Android Studio on Ubuntu.

 Before You Begin

 You should have Java installed on your Ubuntu Desktop.
-If you have not installed java on your desktop please install it by using following instructions or if you have installed already please skip to next step.
+If you have not installed java on your desktop please install it by using the following instructions or if you have installed already please skip to the next step.

 1. Install Java in Ubuntu